George Hunter (politician, born 1859): Farming and horse racing

 Hunter was born in Wellington in 1859.
 He was a son of George Hunter, and a grandson of George Hunter, the first Mayor of Wellington.
 He worked on his father's farm in Te Aro, which is now part of the Wellington central business district.
 The central part of the land is now covered by Upper Dixon Street, Percival Street, and Macdonald Crescent.

 His father had a further 15000 acre farm in Porangahau in the Hawke's Bay Region, which he took up in circa 1854.
 Through purchasing neighbouring land, he increased the size to 32000 acre.
 As his father lived in Wellington, the Porangahau farm was run by his father's brothers David and William.
 Hunter junior took over the running of the farm from his uncles in 1877, and owned it in partnership with his brother Paul.
 Hunter lived at Porangahau for most of his life.
-The brothers bred Thoroughbreds at their farm, which have won many prominent races.
+The brothers bred Thoroughbreds at their farm, which won many prominent races.
 One of his most famous horses was Cynisca, which won three consecutive Wellington Cups.
 Like his father, Hunter was prominent in the administration of horse racing, and he submitted the Gaming Amendment Bill to Parliament.
 The brothers' partnership ended in 1908, with both taking half the land, George Hunter keeping the portion with the homestead.